phoenixbf/aton/data/collections/samples/README.txt

-These are "getting started" samples collection, intended for educational purposes.
+This is a collection of "getting started" samples, intended for educational purposes.